U.S. Department of Transportation

 Research Focus Areas – The research focus areas and objectives of the Safety R&D program reflect current Federal Highway Administration strategic focuses.

 Safety Data and Analysis – Support safety resource allocation decisions through consistent high-quality data collection and analysis and analytical tool development, and evaluate safety improvements.

-Human Factors – Examining drivers’ capabilities and limitations when interacting with the vehicle and the roadway to inform better roadway design.
+Human Factors – Examine drivers’ capabilities and limitations when interacting with the vehicle and the roadway to inform better roadway design.
 Other research topics include distraction, older drivers, traffic management centers, and the effects of changes in visibility.